 In addition to income, the Scholarship Committee will consider certain discretionary spending, including, but not limited to: car payments, Charity (as a general rule, other than donations to one’s shul or mikvah, tuition payments should take precedence over other charitable giving), 401(k) contributions, vacations, summer programs (especially for high school aged children) and semachot.
 Other spending, including for college and gap years, for which other sources of funding including loans may be available, will be taken into consideration.
 Any expenditures in these categories should be explained at the end of the application.

-Scholarship grants from prior years are in no way a guarantee or indication that a similar level of scholarship award will be granted for future years.
+Scholarship determinations (sometimes referred as Grants or Awards) from prior years are in no way a guarantee or indication that a similar level of scholarship award will be granted for future years.

 Scholarship funds can only be applied towards tuition accounts.
-Other fees, including Registration, Building Fund, Security, Student Activities, iPad insurance and Transportation are not eligible for scholarship and must be paid for all students.
+Other fees, including Registration, Building Fund, Security, Student Activities and Transportation, are not eligible for scholarship and must be paid for all students.

 Please note that your daughter must be registered, with registration fees paid or scheduled, in order for your application to be reviewed by the committee.
 All required supporting documentation must be included with the application by the deadline in order to be processed.

-The deadline for financial aid applications is April 30th.
+The deadline for financial aid applications is May 10th.
 Applications that miss the financial aid deadline, except in extenuating circumstances such as loss of employment, illness or death, may not be considered.
-Ma’ayanot cannot guarantee scholarship funds will be available to applicants who do not comply with the deadline, including late transfer applications.
+Ma’ayanot cannot guarantee scholarship funds will be available to applicants who do not comply with the deadline.
+This includes late transfer applications.
 We strongly encourage all families to complete the application as soon as possible, as applications will be reviewed in the order they are received.